jamespfennell/texcraft/README.md

 cargo run --bin texcraft repl
 ```

+These all work with the limited subset of TeX commands that have been implemented.

 In general, though, the point of Texcraft is to be used a library for building
-    the TeX software you want to build.
+    the TeX software you want to build, and eventually we hope if can be used to build
+    real TeX typesetting engines.
-The documentation website has beginner-friendly tutorials on working with the libraries.
+The [documentation website](https://texcraft.dev) has beginner-friendly tutorials on
+    working with Texcraft as a library.

 ## Getting involved

 There is a lot of low hanging fruit that is intentionally left unpicked so
-    people who want to contribute have a good starting point.
+    people who want to contribute to Texcraft have a good starting point.
 See the X tag in the GitHub issues.
 Right now the main focus is on completing the Texlang standard library, which is a collection
     of non-typesetting TeX commands like `\def` that every TeX distribution includes.